For free dog food, free clicker trainer, free puppy food sample and other dog freebies visit the flat-coats.co.uk Free Dog Food page.

 Flat-Coated Retriever (Comprehensive Owner's Guide)

-is a detailed flat coated retrievers book, published by Kennel Club Books, which will prove useful to any flat coat owner.
-Chapters in Flat-Coated Retriever (Comprehensive Owner's Guide) include the history of the Flat Coat dog, advice on choosing a puppy, health care and training tips.
+is a detailed flat coated retrievers book, published by Kennel Club Books, which will prove useful to any owner.
+Chapters include the history of the Flat Coat dog, advice on choosing a puppy, health care and training tips.

 If you would like to add your text, image, product, service, website or photo to this flat-coats page then please Contact Me.